-We began manufacturing finished jewelry featuring moissanite in early 2010, with sales commencing in April 2010.
+We began selling finished jewelry featuring moissanite in 2010.
 Our basic designs include stud earnings, solitaire and three-stone rings, pendants, and bracelets.
-We are also manufacturing more fashion-oriented, designer-inspired moissanite jewelry that we offer as an expansion to the basic line of jewelry.
+We are also selling more fashion-oriented, designer-inspired moissanite jewelry that we offer as an expansion to the basic line of jewelry.
 The primary ingredients of our moissanite finished jewelry are loose moissanite jewels that we have on hand as part of our finished goods inventory, white or yellow gold settings, and labor to mount the jewels into the settings.
 We have also created several pieces of jewelry in alternative metals such as sterling silver and palladium.

-In addition, we purchase fashion finished jewelry comprised of base metals and non-precious gemstones for sale through Lulu AvenueTM.
+In addition, we purchase fashion finished jewelry comprised of base metals and non-precious gemstones for sale through Lulu Avenue[®].
 This finished jewelry is fashion oriented and subject to styling trends that may change with each catalog season.
-Beginning with our exclusive services and licensing agreement with JudeFrances, the majority of this finished jewelry is custom designed for us.
+The majority of this finished jewelry is custom designed for us.